Alternatives/Supplements to Coal - Feedstock Flexibility

 As important as coal is as a primary gasification feedstock, gasification technology offers the important ability to take a wide range of feedstocks and process them into syngas, from which a similarly diverse number of end products are possible.
 Gasifiers have been developed to suit all different ranks of coal, and other fossil fuels, petcoke and refinery streams, biomass including agricultural waste, and industrial and municipal waste.
 The flexibility stems from the ability of gasification to take any carbon and hydrogen containing feedstock and then thermochemically break down the feedstock to a gas containing simple compounds which are easy to process into several marketable products.

-The following table shows the world gasification capacity and planned growth by feedstock as of 2010.1
+The following chart shows the world gasification capacity and planned growth by feedstock as of 2014.1

 World Gasification Capacity and Planned Growth – by Feedstock